nameless-and-blameless/TAG/reports/Its-Raining-Men.md

 - **Humidity:** The amount of senseless deaths caused by the ongoing genocide (see: water).
 - **Barometer:** An instrument measuring atmospheric pressure, used especially in forecasting the weather.
 - **Meteorological:** Relating to the science of the atmosphere and weather conditions.
-- **The Street:** Refers to "Alphabet Street" by Prince, which is the Orr Chapel and Sheepneck Cemeteries along West Sheepneck Road in Sandy Hook (Mount Pleasant), Tennessee.
+- **The Street:** Refers to "Alphabet Street" by Prince, which is site of Orr Chapel, the Orr Chapel and Sheepneck Cemeteries along West Sheepneck Road in Sandy Hook (Mount Pleasant), Tennessee.
+The church was demolished and cemeteries desecrated by the CIA after the Sandy Hook Massacre spawning a wave of eliminations.
+The CIA's activities there and surrounding Maury County are the genesis of TAG.
 - **Water:** Victims in this genocide, considered insignificant by the elite; the opposite of blood.

 ## **The Creator's Annotations:**